-At year-end, Group management prepares financial models to assess the recoverability of the deferred tax assets, taking into account new legislation and the most recent business plans approved for the various business divisions and geographical areas, in addition to the estimated reversal periods for the temporary differences recognised in the consolidated balance sheet.
-We identified this matter as key in our audit, since the preparation of these models requires a significant level of judgement, basically in connection with the projections of business performance and the estimation of the reversal periods for the temporary differences recognised, which affect the assessment of the recoverability of the deferred and other tax assets recognised in the consolidated balance sheet.
+At year-end, Company management prepares financial models to assess the recoverability of the deferred tax assets, taking into account new legislation and the most recent business plans approved for the various divisions and geographical areas of the businesses forming part of the consolidated tax group, in addition to the estimated reversal periods for the temporary differences recognised in the balance sheet.

-Our audit procedures included, among others, obtaining the financial models prepared by the Group to assess the recoverability of the deferred tax assets and the supporting documentation used as the basis for their preparation.
-We reviewed the financial models obtained, including the consistency of the pre-tax profits projected for the coming years with the actual data for the current year.
-Also, we analysed the estimated reversal periods for the temporary differences recognised in the consolidated balance sheet and involved our internal tax experts in analysing the estimate of income tax for the current year.
+Our audit procedures included, among others, obtaining the financial models prepared by the Company to assess the recoverability of the deferred tax assets and the supporting documentation used as the basis for their preparation.
+We reviewed the financial models obtained, including the coherence of the pre-tax profits projected for the coming years and their consistency with the data for the current year.
+Also, we analysed the estimated reversal periods for the temporary differences recognised in the balance sheet and involved our internal tax experts in analysing the estimate of income tax for the current year.